10 facts about fleas you need to know

 What are fleas?

-Fleas are small, brown insects the size of a pinhead that live in your dogโ€™s fur, feeding on their blood.
-They cannot fly but have large back legs and jump impressive distances.
-They are flattened in shape standing tall and narrow on six legs, allowing them to run through the hair coat.
-There are many species of flea, some very specific in their choice of host animal to feed from.
-Believe it or not, the most common flea we find on dogs is the cat flea.
+Fleas are small, brown insects the size of a pinhead that live in your dog’s fur, feeding on their blood.
+They can’t fly, but do have large back legs and jump impressive distances.
+They’re flattened in shape standing tall and narrow on six legs, allowing them to run through the hair coat.

 Where do fleas come from?

-Fleas breed & develop in nests, beds and anywhere animals lie down.
-Adults live on the animal with juvenile stages (eggs, larvae, pupae/cocoons) normally scattered throughout the environment.
-Dogs pick up fleas directly from other animals or from areas where infested animals have been lying.
-If they bring home even a single adult flea, you can rapidly have a huge infestation to deal with.
+Dogs pick up fleas directly from other animals or areas where infested animals have been lying.
+They reproduce incredible quickly, so if your pup brings home even a single adult flea, you can rapidly have an infestation to deal with.

 When do dogs get fleas?